 Sauteed, cubed flounder with chives is served at Orient Odyssey in Jericho.

-Red Tiger Dumpling House, Stony Brook: Like little purses filled with fragrant broth, handmade soup-dumplings are a go-to, but you won't be disappointed by others listed on the dumpling menu, from the dainty shrimp dumplings to the Kung Fu buns, fat with pork and vegetables.
-Don't be afraid to branch out among larger dishes from Shanghai, Beijing and Northern China, like the perfectly crisp scallion pancakes, Singapore mei fun or a bold beef noodle soup brightened by bok choy.
+Red Tiger Dumpling House (1320 Stony Brook Rd., Stony Brook): Soup dumplings -- the Shanghai specialty of delicate little parcels filled with savory pork in a steaming broth -- are increasingly common on Long Island, but very few restaurants make them on the premises (frozen ones are readily available).
+That's reason enough to travel to Red Tiger Dumpling House.
+Fill out your meal with dainty shrimp dumplings and Kung Fu buns, fat with pork and vegetables.
+Beyond dumplings are larger dishes from Shanghai, Beijing and Northern China, like the perfectly crisp scallion pancakes, Singapore mei fun or a bold beef noodle soup brightened by bok choy.
 More info: 631-675-6899, redtigerdumplinghouse.net

 Steamed crabmeat and pork soup buns are served at Red Tiger Dumpling House in Stony Brook.

-Shredded potatoes are served at Tao's Delicacies in Selden.
+Roasted Peking Duck is served at Tao's Fusion in Selden.